-Any change in your daily rhythms can throw your body clock out of sync, and this disruption to your circadian rhythm can be detrimental to your sleep, mood, and energy.
+Any change in your daily rhythms can throw your body clock out of sync, and this disruption to your circadian rhythm can be detrimental to your sleep, mood and energy.
 This lack of energy and motivation is often down to the absence of strong morning light cues, which ordinarily would signal the pineal gland to stop producing the sleep hormone melatonin.
-You may also notice your mental health starting to dip, which could indicate that you’re suffering from a seasonal mood disorder such as Seasonal Affective Disorder (SAD) or winter blues.
+You may also notice your mental health start to dip, which could indicate that you’re suffering from a seasonal mood disorder such as Seasonal Affective Disorder (SAD) or winter blues.

-We humans thrive on routine and habits, so as the clocks go back, it’s even more important to have a sleep schedule that will promote a healthy circadian rhythm.
-Waking up with light is a great place to start, as it provides the brain's clock with one of its strongest signals, creating a starting point for the daily rhythms that control the highs and lows of energy, appetite, sleepiness, and lots more.
+We humans thrive on routine and habits, so as the clocks go back, it’s even more important to have a sleep schedule that will continue a healthy circadian rhythm.
+Waking up with light is a great place to start, as it provides the brain's clock with one of its strongest signals, creating a starting point for the daily rhythms that control the highs and lows of energy, appetite, and sleepiness.
 Using a dawn simulator such as Bodyclock replicates the morning light cues that we’d usually receive from a summer sunrise to help you start your day right.
 You can also use Bodyclock’s sunset function in the evening to recreate the feeling of dusk hours after the sun has set, helping to further regulate your sleep/wake cycle.
-If you start to feel symptoms of winter blues creep in, bright light therapy is a great natural solution, shown to improve energy, boost mood and make you feel more awake.
+If you start to feel symptoms of SAD and winter blues creep in, bright light therapy is a great natural solution, shown to improve energy, boost mood and make you feel more awake.

 With the clocks going back, our sleep/wake times will be an hour earlier than normal - meaning we gain an extra hour!
 Although it may be tempting to snooze past your typical wake time and use that extra hour to catch up on sleep, it’s better for your body clock to keep to your usual routine.
 We suggest taking the extra hour to do something for yourself, whether that’s an early morning walk, an hour phone-free to enjoy breakfast, or a coffee in bed while reading.